MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 ## Authenticate

+Microsoft Fabric is a software as a service (SaaS) platform, like many other Microsoft services such as Azure, Microsoft Office, OneDrive and Dynamics.
+All these Microsoft SaaS services including Fabric, use [Microsoft Entra ID](/entra/verified-id/decentralized-identifier-overview) as their cloud-based identity service.
+Entra ID helps users connect to these services quickly and easily from any device and any network.
+Every request to connect to Fabric is authenticated with Entra ID, allowing users to safely connect to Fabric from their corporate office, when working at home, or from a remote location.

+## Utilize built-in network security

+Your organization might store data in other locations that aren't part of the Fabric platform.
+Fabric allows several ways to securely connect to data, for import and export purposes.
+To make sure that your data is secure, Fabric encrypts data at rest and in transit.

+### Inbound network security

+Fabric allows different people in your organization to consume data when and where they need it.
+For example, an executive might look at a Power BI report on her mobile in a convention that's taking place in a foreign country.
+Another example is a data engineer connecting to a remote server from home.

+#### Entra ID

 [Microsoft Entra ID](/entra/verified-id/decentralized-identifier-overview) provides Fabric with a robust network inbound security.
 Every interaction with Fabric, including logging in, using the Power BI mobile app, and running SQL queries through SQL Server Management Studio (SSMS), is authenticated using Entra ID.

-With Microsoft Entra ID you can set up a [Zero Trust](/security/zero-trust/zero-trust-overview) security solution for Fabric.
+With Entra ID you can set up a [Zero Trust](/security/zero-trust/zero-trust-overview) security solution for Fabric.
 Zero Trust assumes that you're not safe within the compound of your organization's network security.
 The Zero trust approach believes that your organization is constantly under attack, and that you face a continuous security breach threat.
 To combat this on-going threat, Fabric enforces the use of Microsoft Entra ID authentication.
 With Entra ID, identity is the security perimeter and users can't use other authentication means such as account keys, shared access signatures (SAS), SQL authentication (usernames and passwords).

 Microsoft Entra ID provides Fabric with [Conditional Access](/entra/identity/conditional-access/overview) which allows you to secure access to your data.
 Here are a few examples of access restrictions you can enforce using Conditional Access.